oneminch/Notes/JavaScript.md

 ### Prototype

 - Every object in JavaScript has a built-in property - its _prototype_.
+- Every function has a prototype that references an object, which contains properties and methods shared by all instances created using that function as a constructor.
-And because the prototype is itself an object, it will have its own prototype.
+- And because the prototype is itself an object, it will have its own prototype.
 This is called a _prototype chain_.

-- `Object.prototype` is the most basic one; all objects have it by default.
-Its prototype is `null`.
-    - All properties of `Object.prototype` have an [[enumerable]] value of false.
-- The prototype can only either be an object or `null`.
+> [!note] Prototypes allow for inheritance in JavaScript.

+- When accessing a property on an object, JavaScript looks for it on the object itself.
+If not found, it looks up the prototype chain.
 - `__proto__` is a getter / setter for an object's `[[Prototype]]`; it exist for historical reasons.
 Modern JS recommends the use of `Object.getPrototypeOf` / `Object.setPrototypeOf` functions instead.
-- `this` isn't affected by prototypes; in a method, a getter or a setter call, `this` refers to the object before the dot.
 - For a constructor function `F()`, if the `F.prototype` is set to be an object, creating an object using `new F()` sets its `[[Prototype]]` to that value.
 This is done only at the time of object creation; changing the value of `F.prototype` after object creation doesn't change the prototype of already created objects.

 ```js